EnriqueVilchezL/git_workshop/git_basics/docs/lessons/what_is_git.en.md

 ## 👨‍🔧 A Quick Bit of History

 Git was created in 2005 by a really smart guy named **Linus Torvalds** (the same person who made Linux 🐧).
 He needed a better way to manage lots of changes in a huge project — and boom, Git was born!

 ---

-## 🧩 How Does Git Help You?

-Git takes a little **snapshot** 📸 of your project every time you tell it to.
-You can:

-- Go back in time to an earlier version 🕒
-- Share your work with others 🌍
-- Keep everything organized and under control 🗂️

----